ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Netflix_Data_Analysis/README.md

 ### 1. 🔢The Count, 💯Percentage, ⏳Previous Count, 📈📉Percentage Change & 🏅Count Rank Of Types Of Netflix Media[.sql](1_The_Count_And_Percentage_Of_Types_Of_Netflix_Media.sql)
-To identify the Count, Percentage, Previous Count, Percentage Change & Count Rank Of The Types Of Netflix Media filtered, I used `COUNT`, `GROUP BY`, `LAG` and `DENSE_RANK`.
+To identify the Count, Percentage, Previous Count, Percentage Change & Count Rank Of The Types Of Netflix Media the following were used: `COUNT`, `GROUP BY`, `LAG` and `DENSE_RANK`.

 *This query highlights the types of Netflix Media.*